Shots Fired As Boston Police Arrest 3 After Incident In Chinatown

 When officers approached the SUV they say it hit two parked cars.
 Police said two officers fired their guns and no one was hit.
 When asked if any of the three fired at police, they said the incident is still under investigation.

 Police sealed off the street and said a gun was recovered.
-The three, who have not been identified yet, will be arraigned in Boston Municipal Court Monday.
+The three, identified as Ahsan Arty, Alexander DeLarosa and Devrae Burns, are expected to be arraigned in Boston Municipal Court Monday.
 The charges have not been announced.

 Anyone with information about the incident is asked to call Boston Police.